damlayagmur/RickandMorty/README.md

 # Rick and Morty API

-App to consume The Rick and Morty API in kotlin.
+App to consume The Rick and Morty API in Kotlin.

 <p align"center">